Opinion | Julie McCluskie: Education, environment and affordability are my focus

 Civic involvement: Summit Foundation board member; previous service includes board member for Advocates for Victims of Assault, advisory board member for Building Hope Summit County, key leader on Communities that Care, past president and volunteer of Summit Middle School PTSA

-It has been an honor and privilege to serve the hardworking people and families in Colorado’s high country as the state representative for House District 61, and I’m excited to announce my bid for another term in the legislature.
-Public service in Colorado is something special.
-It means listening to the voices of neighbors and community members, coming together across the aisle with colleagues and taking a bipartisan approach to getting things done.
-I am proud of my success as a legislator — carrying 67 bills this year and serving as chair of the Joint Budget Committee.
-I led the state in crafting a budget that invests in our Colorado way of life and adheres to our priorities.
-I am committed to saving people money, investing in public education and student success, providing health care and safety net services for the most vulnerable among us and protecting the beautiful Colorado we call home.
+It has been an honor and privilege to serve the hardworking people and families in Colorado’s High Country as the state representative for House District 61, and I’m excited to announce my bid for another term in the legislature.
+Public service in Colorado is something special — it means listening to the voices of neighbors and community members and working with Democrats and Republicans, alike, to get things done.
+I am committed to supporting working people and families by focusing on the affordability of housing, health care, and childcare; investing in public education and student success; and protecting the beautiful lands of Colorado we call home.

 Strengthening public education has been my greatest policy passion.
-We must ensure that every child succeeds in life and that starts with a world-class education.
-I am heading into my third year as chair of the Interim Legislative Committee on School Finance and am proud to say we broke records this year — investing more than $80 million in special education services and redefining how we identify and support at-risk students.
+We must ensure that every child succeeds in life — which starts with a world-class education.
+I serve as the chair of the Interim Legislative Committee on School Finance and am proud to say we broke records this year by investing more than $80 million in Special Education services and redefining how we identify and support at-risk students.
 I led the state budgeting process to invest $250 million more dollars in our public schools and bring down the budget stabilization factor to an all-time low.
-I carried bills that ensure all Colorado students have access to in-state college tuition, provide state matching funds for lower wealth communities willing to pass local school funding measures, and dedicated $90 million in grants for regional talent development workforce pipelines.
+I carried bills that ensure all Colorado students have access to in-state college tuition and launched $90 million in grants for regional talent and workforce development.

-Finally, climate change is the greatest threat to our future.
-I have led efforts to invest in forest health, protect water resources and expand wildfire mitigation/suppression/response and watershed recovery.
-I supported legislative action outlining our climate goals in statute in 2019, and supported legislation reducing harmful industrial emissions, improving air quality and transitioning to clean energy.
-Colorado’s greatest asset is our magnificent landscapes, thriving outdoor recreation and tourism economies.
+But ensuring affordability in the high country will mean little if we don’t tackle the greatest threat to our future: climate change.
+I have led efforts to invest in forest health, protect water resources and expand wildfire mitigation and watershed recovery.
+I supported legislative action outlining our climate goals in 2019 and supported legislation reducing harmful industrial emissions, improving air quality and transitioning to clean energy.
+Colorado’s greatest assets are its magnificent environment, thriving outdoor recreation and tourism economies.
 Taking action against climate change is about protecting the Colorado we love and ensuring a strong economic future for our people.

 Support Local Journalism